ianrastall/text-utils/tutorials/tutorial-ada.md

 Ada's greatest strength isn't that it prevents catastrophic failures (though it can do that too).
 It's that it makes everyday programming easier and more predictable.
 By catching errors early and enforcing clear design principles, Ada reduces the mental burden of programming.
 You spend less time debugging and more time solving real problems.

-As you continue your Ada journey, remember: the discipline it enforces today prevents problems tomorrow.
-Whether you're building a small utility or a large-scale system, Ada gives you the tools to create software that works as intended—and keeps working, reliably, for years to come.# 2.
-Ada's Strong Typing System
+# 2. Ada's Strong Typing System

 While most programming languages treat types as mere documentation, Ada transforms them into powerful compile-time verification tools.
 This chapter explores how Ada's rigorous type system eliminates entire categories of errors before code ever runs, with practical examples demonstrating how constrained types, subtypes, and strong equivalence prevent bugs that plague other languages.
 You'll learn to leverage Ada's type system as your first line of defense in building reliable software.